777aker/snek3/Scalability_Notes/TODO/Next.md

 - [x] Head hit body die
 - [ ] Skill Tree
 - [ ] Figure out why keys don't work in other windows
+- [ ] Thread windows - do research to make sure glfw context is thread specific not process
+    - [ ] global_variables.hpp need to be thread safe, nothing else should ever matter / share between windows
+- [ ] Comment your code / document what the heck is happening everywhere